 We were getting mostly pretty good feedback, and for the first few months we wouldn’t do much unless we got a really bad score.
 However recently we started an entirely new approach.
 We now answer every single survey we get, directly via e-mail.

-For us an NPS score is something that makes you proactive, it keeps us in touch as real human beings with our users.
-Because we only measure NPS form administrators we can answer in person every time.
+For us an NPS score is something that makes you proactive, it keeps us in touch like real human beings with our users.
+Because we only measure NPS from administrators we can answer in person every time.

 Want to see what NPS can do for your business?
 Start our free trial today.